scheinerman/LatinSquares.jl/README.md

 Use the `ChooseOptimizer` module to select an alternative solver.

-We use the Cbc solver.
+We use the GLPK solver.
 If you have Gurobi on your system, that solver will run much faster.
 In that case, do this to switch solver.

 ```